Eculizumab: Economics

 A 2014 study showed that Eculizumab may provide substantive benefits to people with paroxysmal nocturnal hemoglobinuria in terms of life expectancy and quality of life but at a high incremental cost.

 In 2010, Alexion priced Soliris as the most expensive drug in the world, at approximately US$409,500 a year in the United States (2010), €430,000 per year for ongoing treatment in the UK, and $500,000 a year in Canada (2014).
 In 2021, Soliris generated in sales.

 In April and May 2013, a controversy arose in Belgium when the media revealed that the government had refused to pay for a seven-year-old boy's treatment because Soliris was too expensive.
 The boy's medicine cost €9,000 every two weeks.
 A public relations agency working for Alexion had reportedly been looking for such a story, and helped the boy's parents communicate their story to the press in order to pressure governments to reimburse the cost of the drug.
 Several politicians stated that the company was attempting to 'blackmail' the government, charges which Alexion denied.
 By 7 May 2013, an agreement had been reached for the government to reimburse the cost of the medicine beginning in July 2013.

-In December 2013, New Zealand's government pharmaceutical buyer Pharmac declined a proposal to subsidize the drug after Alexion refused to budge on a NZ$670,000 (US$590,000) per person per year price and Pharmac's economic analysis determined the price would need to be halved before the drug was cost-effective enough to subsidize.
+In December 2013, New Zealand's government pharmaceutical buyer Pharmac declined a proposal to subsidize the drug after Alexion refused to budge on an NZ$670,000 (US$590,000) per person per year price and Pharmac's economic analysis determined the price would need to be halved before the drug was cost-effective enough to subsidize.
 Pharmac's decision upset many people with paroxysmal nocturnal hemoglobinuria in New Zealand, although Pharmac has not ruled out reviewing the decision at a later date, should the drug be made available at a lower price.